 I’m Kim, guest posting here at Just Plain Living, and you can find me sharing at Homestead Acres.
 I’m a mother of 6 who is passionate about living a simple lifestyle.
 I’ve enjoyed living off grid and now practice urban homesteading on a 1 acre homestead in town.

 As a child, I can remember watching her going over the grocery store flyers each week and planning out her shopping trip.
 Grandma shopped in season and put up food for winter when it would be more expensive to buy.
+I learned from her to always keep my pantry well stocked.

 She learned how to make the most of everything, make delicious food for her family at a low cost and keeping a well-stocked pantry was the key to making it work.